chan34kelvin/CSC690_StoreListings/README.md

 # What is this project?

-This purpose of this app is to track the product orders of the target accounts obtained from the user.
-It helps the user keep track of when his/her order is ready to pick up at any target store.
+A store listing app that tracks product order pickups in any target store provided with nearest zipcode.

 # How to use?